stefan-schlott/pcf-demo-docs/README.md

 ### Data Structures

 #### Trigger information (exchanged via Memcached)
-workInProgress -> True or False -> Lock to prevent the user from triggering more than one request run at once amountOfCalls -> Integer value -> How many calls shall be made for the next run? destinationURL -> URL -> Which URL shall be called via HTTP GET calls?
+* workInProgress -> True or False -> Lock to prevent the user from triggering more than one request run at once
+* amountOfCalls -> Integer value -> How many calls shall be made for the next run?
+* destinationURL -> URL -> Which URL shall be called via HTTP GET calls?

 #### Request Run Data Persistence
-ID -> INT(11) -> autoincrement ID, database primary key
+* ID -> INT(11) -> autoincrement ID, database primary key
-timestamp -> INT(11) -> start timestamp of the request run current_request_count -> INT(11) -> counter to be updated during the request run (+1 per call)
+* timestamp -> INT(11) -> start timestamp of the request run
+* current_request_count -> INT(11) -> counter to be updated during the request run (+1 per call)
-max_possible_count -> INT(11) -> maximum value of request calls (relates to amountOfCalls)
+* max_possible_count -> INT(11) -> maximum value of request calls (relates to amountOfCalls)

 ## CPU Load Worker Workflow
+The purpose of the CPU Load Worker is to test the App Autoscaler addon, which shall scale the amount of running instances based on (CPU) load.
+Therefore lower and upper CPU load thresholds for an app are set.
+The app instances shall scale up (upper threshold) or scale down (lower threshold).
+The idea is to always have an elastic, responsive app while potentially saving money in times with lower demand.

+Basically the CPU Load Worker generates useless CPU load when switched on.
+After time the App Autoscaler addon should scale up or down.
+The user can switch the behavior (ON or OFF) via web interface 'Autoscaler View'.
+The trigger information is stored and communicated via the attached Memcached store.

 ![CPU Load Worker Workflow](pcf-demo-cpuload-worker-workflow.png)

+### Data Structures

+#### Trigger information (exchanged via Memcached)
+* CPULoad -> ON or OFF -> switch CPU load ON or OFF